-Incarcerated individuals have no privacy rights, being ever exposed to strip searches, body cavity searches, cell raids, or monitoring of all their, mail, telephone conversations and family and attorney visits.
-This makes prisons and jails an important market for new and ever more invasive tracking, surveillance and monitoring technologies, the same technologies that also invade all other spheres of our lives.
+Incarcerated individuals have no privacy rights, being exposed to strip searches, body cavity searches, cell raids, and monitoring of mail, internet access, telephone conversations, and family and attorney visits.
+This makes prisons and prisoners prime marketing targets for ever more invasive tracking, surveillance, and monitoring technologies.
+Surveying and organizing inmate information is a competitive market.

 The main companies involved in this sector are:

 3M Electronic Monitoring ltd., a subsidiary of 3M Company, of Odessa, FL (NYSE: MMM)

 BI (Behavioral Interventions) Inc., a subsidiary of The GEO Group, Inc., of Boca Raton, FL (NYSE: GEO)

 G4S plc, of Crawley, U.K. (LON: GFS, OMX: G4S)

 Omnilink, a subsidiary of Numerex Corp., of Atlanta, GA (NASDAQ: NMRS)